mozzarellaV8/agora-marketplace/wrangling/agDirectoryNotes.md

 # agora - directory + html page structure notes

 What follows below are notes on the structure of the harvest.
+Handwritten notes and images were a way to deal with the unstructured nature and scale of the data.

 ![AgDirectoryNotes.jpg](AgDirectoryNotes.jpg)